jogusrikanth-code/Airflow_POC/docs/LEARNING_CHECKLIST.md

-# Learning Checklist - Airflow Basics to Mastery
+# ✅ Learning Checklist - From Airflow Basics to Mastery!

-Track your progress through Airflow learning with this checklist.
-Check off items as you complete them!
+Track your Airflow journey!
+Check off items as you complete them and celebrate your progress. 🎉

+> **💡 How to use this:** Work through phases sequentially.
+Don't skip ahead—each phase builds on the previous one!

+> **🏆 Celebration Tip:** Treat yourself after completing each phase.
+You're building valuable skills!

 ---

-## 🎯 Phase 1: Understanding Basics (Week 1)
+## 🌟 Phase 1: Understanding Basics (Week 1)

 ### Core Concepts
 - [ ] Read README.md